 6. Related Offenses

 Workers’ comp fraud may involve other related offenses.
-This includes identity theft charges when another person’s information was used to get a workers’ comp benefits.
+This includes identity theft charges when another person’s information was used to get workers’ comp benefits.
 Workers’ comp fraud may also involve insurance fraud for claims involving health, medical, or disability insurance.

 6.1 Identity Theft C.R.S.
 18-5-902